lino-framework/book/docs/specs/tera/sql.rst

-To understand the following, you should also look at the source code (of the :class:`AccountsBalance <lino_xl.lib.ledger.AccountingReport>` class) and read the Django documentation about `Using aggregates within a Subquery expression
+To understand the following, you should also look at the source code (of the :class:`AccountsBalance <lino_xl.lib.ledger.AccountingReport>` class in :mod:`lino_xl.lib.ledger`) and read the Django documentation about `Using aggregates within a Subquery expression
 <https://docs.djangoproject.com/en/1.11/ref/models/expressions/#using-aggregates-within-a-subquery-expression>`__.

 >>> # test_client.force_login(rt.login('robin').user)